ronadarabi/cse15l-lab-reports/lab-report-2-week-1.md

 ![whereAmISC](https://user-images.githubusercontent.com/68180000/193379755-a2c7ae5a-4c5d-4ba2-9345-1463d4b6c6a1.jpg)

 To check if it runs we can use `javac WhereAmI.java` and then `java WhereAmI`.
 The first command is responsible for the compiling while the second one does the running.
+Then, on the terminal for the client computer (again, this is yours), type in the following `scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/` while again replacing the 'zz' with your specific letters.

 ## Setting an SSH Key